 Feeling hungry?
 Try the Potted Pig, a smart restaurant located in an underground bank vault.
 It serves modern British cuisine with French and New York influences, with a menu that changes depending on what’s in season.

-Shopping in Cardiff city centre, South Wales
+Shopping in Cardiff city centre and Cardiff Castle, South Wales

 Cardiff Castle Summer Room